 - ½ cup grated Parmesan cheese, plus more for serving

-- Add mushrooms and cook until sausage is opaque.
+- Add mushrooms and continue cooking until sausage is no longer pink.

-- Add rice and stir constantly to toast, 1-2 min.
+- Add rice and stir constantly to toast, about 1 min.

 - Reduce heat to medium.
-Add 2 cups soup mixture and stir occasionally until fully absorbed.
+Add 1 cup soup and stir continuously until liquid is fully absorbed.
 Continue stirring and add soup ½ cup at a time, waiting until it has been fully absorbed before adding more.
-Cook and stir until rice is creamy and tender.

 - Remove from heat when rice is fully cooked and risotto is creamy.